Problems with attributing weights

 5.26 grams.

-If so, it is very light.
+If it is a 2-dirham weight, it is very light.
 Why?

 I don't think corrosion has reduced the weight.
 If anything has changed its weight, it might be the small adhesions which increase it slightly.